 6) What are your test entry and exit criteria?

 7) How will you track your testing progress?
 What metrics are you going to use for tracking test completion?

 8 ) Task distribution – Define roles and responsibilities of each team member.

-9) What documents will you produce during and after testing phase?
+9) What documents will you produce during and after the testing phase?

 10) What all risk you see in test completion?